Pigging: Location verification

 Location verification is often accomplished by surface instruments that record the pig's passage by either audible, magnetic, radio-transmission or other means.
 The sensors record when they detect the passage of the pig (time-of-arrival); this is then compared to the internal record for verification or adjustment.
 The external sensors may have Global Positioning System capability to assist in their location.
 A few pig passage indicators transmit the pig's passage, time and location, via satellite uplink.
 The pig itself cannot use GPS as the metal pipe blocks satellite signals.

+It is important to correctly install low-frequency transmitters inside in-line pigs or scrapers with metallic bodies.
+The magnetic field of a transmitter can be extremely weakened and hence not detected by any surface electromagnetic detector if the coil of the transmitter is completely inside the steel body of the pig.
+It is necessary to ensure that at least half of the transmitter body is not shielded by the metallic body of the in-line pig.

 After the pigging run has been completed, the positional data from the external sensors is combined with the pipeline evaluation data (corrosion, cracks, etc.) from the pig to provide a location-specific defect map and characterization.
 In other words, the combined data reveals to the operator the location, type and size of each pipe defect.
 This information is used to judge the severity of the defect and help repair crews locate and repair the defect quickly without having to dig up excessive amounts of pipeline.
 By evaluating the rate of change of a particular defect over several years, proactive plans can be made to repair the pipeline before any leakage or environmental damage occurs.

 The inspection results are typically archived (perhaps in Pipeline Open Data Standard format) for comparison with the results of later pigging runs on the same pipeline.